Altinn/altinn-register/README.md

 ```

 The register solution is now available locally at http://localhost:5020/.
-to access the Swagger use http://localhost:5020/register/api/v1/swagger
+To access swagger use http://localhost:5020/register/api/v1/swagger.